 A Change of Destination (COD) request is simply a piece of documentation asking the carrier to transport the cargo to a different destination than the one that is listed on the Bill of Lading.
 It's important to understand whether or not the party requesting a Change of Destination actually has the authority to do so before the request goes any further.
 There are a number of other considerations to be made, as Change of Destination requests have the potential to be complicated and cause problems.

 Air Freight Terms

-Bill issued by the main carrier of goods on receipt of goods from a freight forwarder to deliver at the destination as per agreed terms.
+A Master Air Waybill is issued by the main carrier of goods on receipt of the shipment from a freight forwarder to deliver at the destination as per agreed terms.

-Goods of multiple clients are used to fill the container.
+'Less Than Container Load' refers to goods of multiple clients being used to fill the container.
 Read more about FCL vs LCL here.